Amin-MM78/restaurant/README.md

 This project is about a hypothetical restaurant called Tasty.
+In the back end  this project uses the Django MVC and front end is done by HTML CSS and javascript,
+I used MYSQL for data base.
-In the back end  this project uses the Django MVC and front end is done by HTML CSS and javascript,tasy is a full option restaurant you can see menu, reserve a table and alsor Read the beautiful words of the chef:)))
+tasy is a full option restaurant you can see menu, reserve a table and alsor Read the beautiful words of the chef:)))